joe-mccann-dev/gembook/README.md

   end
 ```

-This `:send_notification` pattern is repeated for likes and post comments.
+This `:send_notification` pattern is repeated for likes and friendships.
 Notification objects require the above attributes in order to facilitate showing their details on the `notifications#index` page and allowing users to view the target of the notifiation (`object_url`):

 ```ruby
 # ApplicationController